tullytim/synapse-browser/README.md

 **Toggle on/off from the toolbar** - Track your privacy preferences

 ### Web Automation System
-Claude Browser includes a powerful automation recording and playback system:
+Synapse Browser includes a powerful automation recording and playback system:

 **Recording Automations**:
 - Records all user interactions including clicks, typing, scrolls, and navigation